Carla-de-Beer/cities-api/README.md

 This is a Spring Boot API project operating on city-related data.
 The city data is manipulated by means of standard CRUD calls, together with custom queries.
 The data is contained within a MySQL database.

 The project is written in Java 11 and uses Maven as build tool.
 Swagger2 is used to generate the API documentation.
 Unit tests are written with JUnit 5 and Mockito.
-Integration tests are written in JUnit 5 as well as with the Postman platform.

 ## Getting started